TBen2000/StayAwake/README.md

 This script does not require any installation or admin rights.
 Also, it just runs on Windows machines.

+### Usage
-To use it, simply download "stayawake.ps1".
+To use it, simply download [stayawake.ps1](https://github.com/TBen2000/StayAwake/).
 Then right click and select "Run with PowerShell".

 ![screenshot](https://github.com/TBen2000/StayAwake/assets/59891192/a219788e-01ab-42c6-824e-0bfd8cb4f40a)